judha-basu/judha-basu.github.io/_pages/cv.md

 nav_order: 5
 cv_pdf: /assets/pdf/Judhajeet_Basu_CV.pdf # you can also use external links here
 cv_format: rendercv # options: rendercv, jsonresume
 description: My academic journey, research interests, and professional timeline at a glance.
+Full CV can be downloaded as a PDF.
 toc:
   sidebar: left
 ---